lukepark327/keras-only-RL/README.md

 ### Q-NN

-Replacing table with Neural Network (NN).
+Replacing table with function approximation using Neural Network (NN).
 No optimization technique implemented.

 ### DQN